Chanyuan Treaty

 The Chanyuan Treaty (澶渊之盟 (澶淵之盟, Chányuān Zhī Méng)) was signed between the Northern Song dynasty and the Liao dynasty in 1005, and marked a pivotal point in Chinese history and in the relations between the two dynasties.
-The treaty laid the foundation for approximately a century of relative peace between the two major powers, which lasted until the Alliance Conducted at Sea was formed between the Northern Song dynasty and the Jin dynasty in the early 12th century.
+The treaty laid the foundation for approximately a century of relative peace between the two major powers, which lasted until the Alliance Conducted at Sea was formed between the Northern Song dynasty and the Jurchen-led Jin dynasty in the early 12th century.
+The diplomatic framework itself which set the peace would continue to be emulated throughout East Asia until the establishment of the Mongol Empire in the 13th century.

 Liao–Song relations

 Early on from the succession of the Song dynasty from the Five Dynasties in 960, relations between the Song and Liao were cordial.
 The Song had more important matters on their hand, namely conquering the remaining kingdoms in the south and north.
 After unifying the south in 979, the Song turned their eyes on the Liao.
 The Song destroyed the Northern Han state in 979.
 The Northern Han was a Shatuo Turk kingdom that considered itself the legitimate successor of the Later Han dynasty that fell in 950.
-As it was under the protection of the Liao, it engendered some friction between the two.
+As it was under the protection of the Liao, it engendered some friction between the two powers.
 However, what concerned the Song even more was the continued Liao possession of the strategic Sixteen Prefectures, which included present-day Beijing.

-After the Northern Han was destroyed by the Song, the emperor decided to march on Liao holdings in the Sixteen Prefectures.
-The Song forces were routed and the emperor had to retreat in ignominy.
+After the Northern Han was destroyed by the Song, the Emperor Taizong decided to march on Liao holdings in the Sixteen Prefectures.
+The Song forces were routed and the emperor had to retreat in ignominy (aka Battle of Gaoliang River).

-The Song once again tried in 986, this time trying to take advantage of a boy emperor on the Liao throne.
+The Song once again tried in 986, this time trying to take advantage of the fact that a boy emperor occupied the Liao imperial throne.
 The Song advanced on the Sixteen Prefectures in three columns.
-However, the Liao won decisive victories on all three fronts, and diplomatic relations were soon resumed.
+However, the Liao won decisive victories on all three fronts.
 Emperor Zhenzong succeeded to the Song throne in 997.
 Throughout the decade, relations between the Song and Liao worsened.
 In 999, the Liao Emperor Shengzong commenced annual attacks against the Song.
-While achieving victories in each, none were noteworthy.
-In 1004, this changed completely.
+However, no significant change occurred until 1004.